TawfikYasser/Peer-To-Peer-Networks/README.md

 ## Project Description
  Using peer classes (i.e. each class is both a server and a client).
  Design a protocol for peer-to-peer file request.
-[1 mark] o Design format of request o Design format of reply (must include 200 ok – 400 error)  Number of peers and files must be dynamic (minimum 3 files and 4 peers).
+[1 mark] o Design format of request. o Design format of reply (must include 200 ok – 400 error)  Number of peers and files must be dynamic (minimum 3 files and 4 peers).
 [1 mark]  Each peer is directed to a folder and reads files from it.